UoMResearchIT/r-tidyverse-digital-humanities/_episodes/14-dplyr.md

 by step.
 First we summon the gapminder dataframe and pass it on, using the pipe symbol `%>%`, to the next step, which is the `select()` function.
-In this case we don't specify which data object we use in the `select()` function since in gets that from the previous pipe. **Fun Fact**: There is a good chance you have encountered pipes before in the shell.
-In R, a pipe symbol is `%>%` while in the shell it is `|` but the concept is the same!
+In this case we don't specify which data object we use in the `select()` function since in gets that from the previous pipe.

 ## Using filter()